Skatteetaten/mva-meldingen/docs/kompensasjon_eng/informasjonsmodell/index.md

 Purpose: To be able to pay to the bank accounts that require KID
 </table>

-### Skattegrunnlag og beregnet skatt
+### Tax basis and calculated tax

 <table align=center>
   <tr><th style="width:25%" align=left>Field</th><th align=left>Description</th></tr>
-  <tr><td>skattleggingsperiode</td><td>Description: the taxation period for which the tax return for VAT compensation applies <br>
+  <tr><td>skattleggingsperiode</td><td>Description: The taxation period for which the tax return for VAT compensation applies <br>
   Period is stated in accordance with the code list for the Skattleggingsperiode.
-SkattleggingsperiodeUke follows the calendar's week numbering, for example week 1 in 2022 runs from 3 to 9 January.
-For SkattleggingsperiodeHalvmåndelig, the first half runs from the 1st to the 15th of the month and the second half runs from the 16th to the last of the month. <br>
+For the tax return for VAT compensation bi-monthly period applies.
+Businesses mentioned in the VAT compensation legislation (merverdiavgiftskompensasjonsloven) §2, first subparagraph letters b to e and housing associations and condominiums as mentioned in the second subparagraph may make claims that include an entire calendar year in the tax return for VAT compensation in the sixth term. <br>
 Purpose: to ensure consistency between bookkeeping and VAT return period
 	</td>
   </tr>